trooker/Vehicle_Module_Freecad/README.md

 **Welcome to FreeCAD-Vehicle!**

 ## Introduction
-FreeCAD-Vehicle is a free module for [FreeCAD](https://www.freecadweb.org) oriented to aid ground mobile vehicle design by providing several tools commonly used in vehicle architecture, performance, function and vehicle useability.
+Vehicle_Module_FreeCAD is an Opensource module for [FreeCAD](https://www.freecadweb.org).
+The module/workbench supports ground mobile vehicle design by providing several tools commonly used in vehicle architecture, performance, function and vehicle useability.

 This major version employed the FreeCAD Workbench template found at <https://github.com/FreeCAD/freecad.workbench_starterkit>.